oscarryz/yz-design-notes/Questions/solved/How to support multiple interfaces in generics.md

 add(1, 0.0) // nope, they are different types
 ```

-But a better solution would be to support fully parametric polimorphism
+But a better solution would be to support ~~fully parametric polymorphism~~ type constraints
-so we can enumarate what kind of thing is T
+so we can enumerate what kind of thing is T

 ```js
 add : {